-The second of the online seminars of 2023 will take place on April 6th from 16:00-17:00.
+The second online seminar of 2023 will take place on April 6th from 16:00-17:00.
 The keynote speaker will be Prof. Bruce Spiegelman of Harvard Medical School.
 He will be joined by Dr. Stijn Meijnikman of Amsterdam UMC.

 “PGC1a/Irisin Pathway: Linking Exercise to Cognition and Resistance to Neurodegeneration”